Pump prices split: Gasoline drops, diesel up

-Fuel prices will move in different directions starting Tuesday morninh, with gasoline set to decline while diesel and kerosene continue their weekly climb.
+Fuel prices will move in different directions starting today, Tuesday, with gasoline set to decline as diesel and kerosene are expected to continue their weekly climb.

 Oil companies announced on Monday that gasoline will drop by P0.20 per liter, breaking five straight weeks of increases.